nervosnetwork/rfcs/rfcs/0042-omnilock/0042-omnilock.md

 algorithms can be added in future.

-Another feature of Omnilock for practitioners is the regulation compliance module which brings interoperability with the traditional world).
+Another feature of Omnilock for practitioners is the regulation compliance module which brings interoperability with the traditional world.
 If enabled, the specified administrator can revoke tokens held by users under circumstances which the administrator deems proper.
 This part has evolved from the [Regulation Compliance Extension (RCE)](https://talk.nervos.org/t/rfc-regulation-compliance-extension/5338) proposal for [xUDT](https://talk.nervos.org/t/rfc-extensible-udt/5337).
 This feature provides an option that sits at the other side